lydialawli/Evok/src/devNotes.md

 WHAT DO I NEED TO MAKE THE TIMELINE WORK:

 - [x] create fake array (mock data) to use it in timeline
-- [ ] divide TImeline component into 2 parts (TLDisplay and TLSroll) in seperate files
+- [x] divide TImeline component into 2 parts (TLDisplay and TLSroll) in seperate files
 - [ ] add props when calling Timeline
-- [ ] TLDisplay should receive
+- [ ] add TLDisplay props, should receive
     - data
     - currentTimestamp (in ms)
     - mode (vertical or horizontal)
     - style
     - scale (to later change from ms to px and viceversa)
-- [ ] TLScroll should receive
+- [ ] add TLScroll props, should receive
     - data
     - currentTimestamp (in ms)
     - mode (vertical or horizontal)